Lyubosumaz/metronome-challenge/README.md

 The challenge is to create a fully functional metronome.

 # none pre setups/builds
-double click on index.html, wait for browser to open<br/>
+double click on index.html, wait for browser to open,<br/>
-choose your BPM from the slider/scale, press "Start" button<br/>
+choose your BPM from the slider/scale, press "Start" button,<br/>
-the "Stop" button will reset everything, choose your BPM again<br/>
+and press "Stop" button to reset everything and choose your BPM again.